Orellius/sd-objective/README.md

 # sd-objective

-## Overview

-Objective Progress UI is a customizable in-game UI resource for FiveM servers, designed to display and track objectives and their progress.

-## Features

-- **Dynamic Progress Tracking:** Real-time updates of objectives.
-- **Customizable Appearance:** Configurable themes, colors, and positions.
-- **Smooth UI Transitions:** Fade-in and fade-out effects for UI visibility.
-- **Exports for Integration:** Control UI from other resources.
+It essentially serves as an 'Objective Tracker' that can be seamlessly integrated into any of your scripts, providing players with an aesthetically pleasing UI element that clearly indicates their progress through a certain task ('objective')

 ## Installation

 1. Clone or download this resource.
 2. Place it in the server's resource directory.
-3. Add the resource to your server config.
+3. Add the resource to your server config, if needed.

 ## Usage